 There are two main causes of teenage anger.

 Puberty is a time of rapid physical growth and extensive brain development.
 These rapid changes can lead to an increase in teen aggression and angry behavior.

 Many parents blame teens’ aggressive behavior on raging hormones.
 However, that is not the case.
 While hormone levels do increase during the teen years, hormones do not determine how adolescence unfolds1.

-In essence, troubled teen is like a car with fully functional accelerators and no brakes during this period.
+In essence, a troubled teen is like a car with fully functional accelerators and no brakes during this period.
 Their emotions are intense, while their cognition cannot help regulate them.
 It’s easier for them to get angry and harder to stop once they get upset.

 Different parts of the teenager’s brain develop at different rates.
-During the teenage years, the emotional part of the brain is among the first to develop while, prefrontal cortex, the thinking part of the brain, is among the last.
+During the teenage years, the emotional part of the brain is among the first to develop while, the prefrontal cortex, the thinking part of the brain, is among the last.